-- 9.1 If a student on Financial Aid probation fails to meet SAP requirements by the end of the following payment period, eligibility to receive further Title IV aid will be suspended until they achieve the required standards. - 9.2 If the appeal is not upheld, is unsuccessful or the student does not appeal, the student loses eligibility and has financial aid suspended. - 9.2 Students will receive notification of financial aid suspension in writing. - 9.3 A student who has had their financial aid suspended but continues on their course, under their means, and who subsequently meets satisfactory academic progress standards will be entitled to apply for, or receive financial aid.
+- 9.1 In the event that a student on Financial Aid probation fails to meet SAP requirements by the end of the following payment period, eligibility to receive further Title IV aid will be suspended until such time as they achieve the required standards. - 9.2 If the appeal is not upheld, is unsuccessful or the student does not appeal, the student loses eligibility and has financial aid suspended. - 9.2 Students will receive notification of financial aid suspension in writing. - 9.3 A student who has had their financial aid suspended but continues on their course, under their own means, and who subsequently meets satisfactory academic progress standards will be entitled to apply for, or receive financial aid.